Skip to content

 With one known parameter

-Any of the partial pressure (pCO2), fugacity (fCO2), dry-air mole fraction (xCO2) or aqueous content (CO2) of CO2 is known can be converted to different temperatures without a second parameter:
+The partial pressure (pCO2), fugacity (fCO2), dry-air mole fraction (xCO2) and aqueous content (CO2) of CO2 can be interconverted and adjusted to different temperatures without a second parameter:

 co2s_lab = pyco2.sys(pCO2=400, temperature=25)

-# Adjust to in situ conditions(10 °C and 1500 dbar hydrostatic pressure)
+# Adjust fCO2 to in situ conditions(10 °C and 1500 dbar hydrostatic pressure)

 co2s_insitu = co2s_lab.adjust(temperature=10, pressure=1500)